poshjosh/chinomsoikwuagwu.com/2020/04/19/AWS-Achritect-4_Architecting-for_Performance-Efficiency.md

 - It is one of a series of articles.

-- _[Updated: 31 April 2020]_ This is the fourth (4th) article in the series and here
+[Update-2020-04-30]

-are links to all the articles:
+- This is the fourth (4th) article in the series and here are links to all the articles:

   * [Part 1 - Architecting for Reliability](/2020/04/14/AWS-Architect-1_Architecting-for-Reliability)
   * [Part 2 - Architecting for Security](/2020/04/14/AWS-Architect-2_Architecting-for-Security)